Tencent/TencentKonaSMSuite/README.md

 ```

 ## Build
 Tencent Kona SM Suite uses Gradle to build this project.
 And the build script uses [Kotlin DSL].
 This Gradle project contains four subprojects, namely *kona-crypto*，*kona-pkix*，*kona-ssl* and *kona-provider*.
-They respectively correspond to the four providers, namely `KonaCrypto`，`KonaPKIX`，`KonaSSL` and `Kona`.
+They respectively correspond to the four providers, namely `KonaCrypto` and `KonaCrypto-Native`，`KonaPKIX`，`KonaSSL` and `Kona`.

 A typical way to build this project just usts the following command: